drobin04/Dashboardify/to-do.md

 ## Add a default page theme to the app, and have it customizeable from the Setup page

-## Check when loading Dashboardify/index.php - Does database exist?
-If database doesn't exist(yet?), direct to the setup / admin page to run a first time setup.

-Can use a url parameter for that if needed.

 ## Bugfix - New User Experience / First widget creation bugged
 Upon brand new DB creation, some weird GUID appears in the URL bar for 'SelectDashboardID', and when creating a first widget, it seemingly doesn't get saved to this dashboard.
 If I strip out the weird Dashboard ID from the URL bar, it will save the widget and load the widget properly the next time the page is loaded.